-- (c).
-Testing of Emergency Alarm before the start of daily operations, the emergency alarm shall be tested and carried out in accordance with the written procedures in the Fenland 'Daily Operations Manual'. - (d).
-Determining Availability of Runways following prolonged rain or snow, the condition of the runways may become such that further use by aircraft would result in serious damage to the surface; or, the surface can no longer be considered suitable for take-off and landing: - (1). the Accountable Manager in liaison with the CFI will keep a close watch on the surfaces in such a situation and will decide if the Aerodrome should be restricted or closed altogether; - (2). a NOTAM shall be promulgated on any restrictions or closures as soon as the decision is made. - (e).
-Procedures for Runways in Use and Circuit Direction for Day-to-Day Operation - the runway or runways and circuit direction in use during the promulgated hours of licensed operation shall be decided by the CFI.
+- (f).
+Procedures for Runways in Use and Circuit Direction for Day-to-Day Operation the runway or runways and circuit direction in use during the promulgated hours of licensed operation shall be decided by the CFI.
 Normally the runway in use selected will be that most closely aligned to the surface wind direction.
 If the runway or runways in use are not considered suitable for a particular operation, the pilot may state that he intends to use another.
-Should a change of runway be necessary the following shall be informed: - Aircraft on the Fenland Frequency of 122.925; - IER at Fenland; - Any other person working on the aerodrome who would be affected by the change. - (f).
-The circuit direction for the runways at Fenland aerodrome are: - Runway 18 Right Hand at 1,000ft; - Runway 36 Left Hand at 1,000ft; - Runway 08 Right Hand at 1,000ft; - Runway 26 Left Hand at 1.000ft. - (g).
-At times, it may be necessary to have two runways in use at the same time, when this is so and the Runways are: - 18 Right Hand Circuit and 26 Left Hand Circuit Runway 18 must be changed to left hand circuit to avoid confliction within the circuits; Also when: - Runway 36 Left Hand Circuit and 08 Right Hand Circuit are in use together Runway 08 must be changed to a Left Hand Circuit.
+Should a change of runway be necessary the following shall be informed: - Aircraft on the Fenland Frequency of 122.930MHz; - IER at Fenland; - Any other person working on the aerodrome who would be affected by the change. - (g).
+The circuit direction for the runways at Fenland aerodrome are: - Runway 18 Right Hand at 1,000ft; - Runway 36 Left Hand at 1,000ft; - Runway 08 Right Hand at 1,000ft; - Runway 26 Left Hand at 1,000ft. - (h).
+At times, it may be necessary to have two runways in use at the same time, when this is so and the Runways are: - 18 Right Hand Circuit and 26 Left Hand Circuit Runway 18 must be changed to left hand circuit to avoid confliction within the circuits;